2020 Affordable Care Act Health Plans: What's New

 Despite repeated efforts by Republicans in Congress to undo the ACA, the controversial law's seventh open-enrollment period launched earlier this month to relatively little fanfare.
 It ends Dec.
 15.

 Individual plans for 2020 are cheaper — premiums are lower, on average, and in some areas, people who qualify for government subsidies could end up with no monthly payment.
-Do check the fine print of your policy — in some cases, the patient's share of other costs may have gone up.
+Do check the fine print of your policy; in some cases, the patient's share of other costs may have gone up.

 Meanwhile, a pending court case threatens to overturn the entire law, with no clear replacement plan in the works.
 The result has been a cloud of confusion and misunderstanding — some even say misinformation — about the availability of this health coverage.